Please visit the website to find everything you need to know about how to get here, what's open and what to expect from your visit.

 Ferries

-Most visitors reach Brownsea Island via the foot ferries which run daily from Poole Quay and Sandbanks Jetty between11 March to 31 October.
+Most visitors reach Brownsea Island via the foot ferries which run daily from Poole Quay between 15th March - 2nd November 2025.
 These ferries are run by private companies and all visitors, including National Trust members, need to purchase ferry tickets from the ferry kiosks before they arrive.
+Please note that non-members will also pay an Island entrance fee.

 Travelling from Poole Quay